 The Squadron draws its membership from all strata of Sarasota society and from other states and Canada.
 Since its inception, the Squadron has been dedicated to the promotion of recreational sailing, racing, cruising, sailing instruction, boating safety and youth sailing instruction.
 Until 1958 its club meetings were held at City Hall, in the commission chamber, and its sailing activities were centered around the old city pier.

-Walking into Sarasota Sailing Squadron, you get the feel that you are back in old Florida.
-Sitting outside under the shade of a tall tree & looking at the blue-green water on the other side of the shell drive its easy to forget that the high rise condos and tourist filled beaches are on the other end of the key bridge.
-The Sarsota Sailing Squadron hosts several events each year including the Flying Scot Midwinters every other year....
+Walking into the Sarasota Sailing Squadron, you get the feeling that you are back in old Florida.
+Sitting outside under the shade of a tall tree & looking at the blue-green water on the other side of the shell drive it is easy to forget that the high rise condos and tourist filled beaches are on the other end of the key bridge.
+The Sarasota Sailing Squadron hosts several national and international regattas, including the Flying Scot Midwinters.

 What you won’t mistake is that you are in a volunteer club where the facilities are built and maintained through the hard work of the members rather than by assessment.
-Home to 100 moorings and a greater number of boats sailed off trailers, it’s home to both cruiser and racer.
-Across the parking lot is the Sarasota Youth Sailing Program that teaches sailing to kids year round & the home of several youth national champions.
+With dozens of moorings and boats sailed from trailers, it is home to both cruiser and racer.
+Across the parking lot is the Sarasota Youth Sailing Program which teaches sailing to kids year round and has produced several youth national champions.

-Launching can be done using either our (1) hoist or 2 ramps.
+Launching can be done either by hoist or ramp.